15 University Graduate CV Examples [& Templates]

 Graduation hat

-Your educational background is essential for a new graduate CV to help recruiters see the practical knowledge you would bring once hired.
+Your educational background is essential for a new graduate CV to help recruiters see the practical knowledge you would bring once employed.
 To make this section convincing, include the following:

 • Name of your college or university